Neokoldstudio/hffluid/README.md

 # hffluid

-This projects runs on the version 2022.3.46f1 of the Unity game engine and uses compute shaders to handle the heavy computations behind the simulation.
+This projects runs on the version 2022.3.46f1 of the Unity game engine and uses compute shaders to handle the computations behind the simulation.

 To have a look at the code behind the simulation, find the compute shader under Assets/SWE/ShallowWater.compute